Sign In / Sign Out

 Herberger Institute Enterprise and Entrepreneurship Programs sponsors a series of public talks and a biennial symposium in alternate years.
 All events are open to the public and many events are free.
 See the events section of the Enterprise and Entrepreneurship Programs page for the most up-to-date scheduling information.

-Arizona State University’s Pave Program in Arts Entrepreneurship presented its 5th Biennial Pave Symposium on Entrepreneurship and the Arts in collaboration with the UW-Madison Bolz Center for Arts Administration on May 5-6, 2017.
 The theme of the 2017 symposium was: “Arts Entrepreneurship In, With, and For Communities.”
 Participants explored the nature of arts entrepreneurial action in community settings and modes of interaction between artists and their communities.
 Framed by an interactive workshop on Critical Response Process led by Liz Lerman and John Borstel, and anchored by a keynote speech by Carlton Turner, founding executive director of Alternate Roots, the symposium also included concurrent sessions on theory, practice and pedagogy for arts entrepreneurship in, with, and for communities.